laylabrassington/rnaseq_genotyping/README.md

 script: kinship_pca

 what you need:
-- plink_hwe_filtered .bed file plus id file that goes with
+- plink_hwe_filtered.bed file plus id file that goes with
 - plink and king programs (should be in lab shared)

 other info: